WakiMak/trentent.github.io-forked/_posts/2015-09-21-troubleshooting-citrix-desktop-service-the-citrix-desktop-service-is-starting-and-then-nothing.md

    at Citrix.Cds.BrokerAgent.AgentToStack.ConnectToStackControlCOMServer()
    at Citrix.Cds.BrokerAgent.StackManager.ConnectToStackControlComServer(StackCapabilities& actualStackCapabilities, Int32 retryCount)</pre>

-We have a &#8216;COM exception&#8217;. Â The nice thing about this log file is we can compare the time stamps to the procmon logs and determine what was happening when this failed.
+We have a 'COM exception'. Â The nice thing about this log file is we can compare the time stamps to the procmon logs and determine what was happening when this failed.

 <div style="clear: both; text-align: center;">
   <a style="margin-left: 1em; margin-right: 1em;" href="http://1.bp.blogspot.com/-m_4BvUX74Vg/VgBzOviI0_I/AAAAAAAABIc/bHwCefWi7mE/s1600/5.PNG"><img src="http://1.bp.blogspot.com/-m_4BvUX74Vg/VgBzOviI0_I/AAAAAAAABIc/bHwCefWi7mE/s400/5.PNG" width="400" height="182" border="0" /></a>
 </div>

-It appears we are missing [SCService64.exe](http://www.basvankaam.com/2014/12/15/xendesktop-7-x-fma-internals-continued-the-server-vda-in-more-detail/) from our Citrix installation. Â What is &#8216;SCService64.exe&#8217;? Â The registry tells me it&#8217;s the &#8216;IStackControl Type Library&#8217;. Â Which matches up with the error &#8216;ConnectToStackControlCOMServer&#8217;.
+It appears we are missing [SCService64.exe](http://www.basvankaam.com/2014/12/15/xendesktop-7-x-fma-internals-continued-the-server-vda-in-more-detail/) from our Citrix installation. Â What is 'SCService64.exe'? Â The registry tells me it's the 'IStackControl Type Library'. Â Which matches up with the error 'ConnectToStackControlCOMServer'.

 So, it appears we need to install SCService64.exe. Â I do not know why or how it went missing but I suspect we can copy it over or extract from the Citrix source files if needed.

-To extract the SCService64.exe source file, we can create an administrative installation of the &#8220;TS&#8221; VDA:
+To extract the SCService64.exe source file, we can create an administrative installation of the "TS" VDA:

-msiexec /a &#8220;\x79-serversoftwareCitrixXenApp\_and\_XenDesktop7\_6x64Virtual Desktop ComponentsTSIcaTS\_x64.msi&#8221;
+msiexec /a "\x79-serversoftwareCitrix&\_and\_XenDesktop7\_6x64Virtual Desktop ComponentsTSIcaTS\_x64.msi"
-This makes a folder on the root of the C: called &#8220;Citrix&#8221; which installs all the files there:
+This makes a folder on the root of the C: called "Citrix" which installs all the files there:

 <div>
 </div>